Sport in Saskatchewan: Basketball

 Saskatchewan has flirted with top-level basketball since the beginning of the 1990s.
 The province's first professional team was the Saskatchewan Storm, who played in the World Basketball League from 1990 until the league's collapse in 1992.
 The team hosted the majority of its games in Saskatoon, but also played occasionally in Regina.
 When the WBL folded part way through the 1992 season, many of its Canadian franchises together created the National Basketball League.
 The Storm rebranded as the Saskatoon Slam.
 The NBL would play only one full season, and the Slam won the 1993 league title, the province's first professional basketball championship.
 They defeated the Cape Breton Breakers in a final series that was played entirely in Saskatoon as a cost-cutting measure.
 The league began a 1994 season, but folded part way through, taking the Slam with it.
 Six years later, the Youngstown Hawks of the International Basketball Association were purchased and relocated to Saskatoon, where they became the Saskatchewan Hawks.
-The Hawks played one season in the IBA, then joined the Continental Basketball Association for the 2001-02 season.
+The Hawks played one season in the IBA, then joined the Continental Basketball Association for the 2001–02 season.
 Ownership instability led to the team folding in 2002.

 The province was left without professional basketball until Saskatoon was awarded a charter franchise in the fledgling Canadian Elite Basketball League in 2018.
-The Saskatchewan Rattlers saw immediate success.
+The Saskatchewan Rattlers (now Saskatoon Mamba) saw immediate success.
 They were chosen to host the CEBL's inaugural Championship Weekend in 2019, and there they won the league's first title, bringing Saskatchewan its second professional basketball championship.

 Saskatoon had a top-ranked team on the FIBA 3x3 World Tour, led by Michael Linklater.
 The team was ranked 5th in the world in 2017.

 The men's and women's Huskies teams from the University of Saskatchewan have won a combined three national titles, while the University of Regina Cougars women's team has won one.